Data format

 (for ports serving as

 both input and output).
-Finally, each port has size.
+Finally, each port has a size.

 - A positive integer.